vicjomaa/Bicentenary-Heroes/README.md

 **Bicentenary Heroes** is a decision-making game set in the 19th century, a period essential to the Colombian independence process.
 In a group or alone, the user plays the role of a libertarian army member in charge of achieving Colombia's elusive quest for freedom.
 Each mission inspired by the real independence path pushes players facing challenging decisions related to 4 topics.
 If one of those components is out of balance, the game progressively will guide the players to an uncertain end.

-Along the way, the user can share experiences and bits of advice with famous historical characters related to the indigenous communities, pro-independence foreign collaborators, afro-communities, all of them essential in the independence race.
+Along the way, the user can share experiences and bits of advice with famous historical characters related to the indigenous communities, pro-independence foreign collaborators, and Afro-communities, all of which are essential in the independence race.

 ## How it works ⚙️

-* **01**  A friendly tutorial starts with a primary mission.
-Discover the content hidden inside the card two. <br>
+* **01** The experience hasa guide for teachers to implement the game as a pedagogic tool in classrooms. <br>
 <image src="https://raw.githubusercontent.com/vicjomaa/Bicentenary-Heroes/master/Images/bicen1.png" height="256" width="455"><image/>
-* **02**  The app identifies the cards or cube face seen by the camera.
-To interact, you must press over the screen where the target is located.<br>
+* **02** The main map tracks the user's advance along with each mission is solved.
+Unblocked content and medals enhance the experience.<br>
 <image src="https://raw.githubusercontent.com/vicjomaa/Bicentenary-Heroes/master/Images/bicen3.png" width="455"><image/>
-* **03**  Change rotation, scale, and position guided by the axis attached to the content.<br>
+* **03** Each mission starts with an intro that encloses the historical context.<br>
 <image src="https://raw.githubusercontent.com/vicjomaa/Bicentenary-Heroes/master/Images/bicen4.png" height="256" width="455" ><image/>
-* **04**  As videogames, touchscreen joysticks create an interaction friendly for everyone <br>
-<image src="https://raw.githubusercontent.com/vicjomaa/Bicentenary-Heroes/master/Images/bicen5.png" height="256" width="455"><image/>
-* **05**  This file searching function allows the user to explore file-by-file all the content they want to upload.<br>
-<image src="https://raw.githubusercontent.com/vicjomaa/Bicentenary-Heroes/master/Images/bicen6.png" height="256" width="455"><image/>
-* **06**  3d models, images, and videos can create amazing compositions merging digital content and the real world inside the app.<br>
+* **04**A card turns to the left or right to represent a decision.
+Negative or positive results change the components' value and color. <br>
 <image src="https://raw.githubusercontent.com/vicjomaa/Bicentenary-Heroes/master/Images/bicen7.png" height="256" width="455"><image/>
+* **05**  Medals and objectives are unblocked, along with each mission.<br>
+<image src="https://raw.githubusercontent.com/vicjomaa/Bicentenary-Heroes/master/Images/bicen8.png" height="256" width="455"><image/>
+* **06** Succes screen shows the level of how the player tackeld the mission.
+As old games, key stores users progress.<br>
+<image src="https://raw.githubusercontent.com/vicjomaa/Bicentenary-Heroes/master/Images/bicen9.png" height="256" width="455"><image/>

 ## Build in 🛠️
 * Unity 2017  -VideoGame editor
-* UI - Ilustrator and Photoshop
+* UI - Ilustrator, Photoshop and After Effects